KenCrandall/Lawnchair.php/README.md

 I mostly made this for something to try, and have tested with over 20,000 records in a table and had it work fast.

-You have a choice of adapters, it can store it as text files on Amazon S3 or in a mySQL database, and you can build on that.
+You have a choice of adapters, it can store it as text files on Amazon S3 or in a SQLite database, and you can build on that.

 I'll do more documentation as I go..

 This also works really nicely with underscore.php

-_If you use file storage, make sure the data folder is writable_
+_If you use file storage or SQLite, make sure the data folder is writable_

 Example
 --------